dotnet/csharplang/proposals/format.md

    }
 ```

-This can siginficantly reduce the number of arrays allocated in an application.
+This can significantly reduce the number of arrays allocated in an application.
 Allocations can be even further
 reduced if the runtime provides utilities for smarter stack allocation of arrays.

 This optimization cannot always be applied though.
 Even though the callee cannot capture the `params` argument it can